1. Material Accounting Policies

 a) In the case of commissioned assets where final payment to the Contractors is pending, capitalization is made on provisional basis, including provisional liability subject to necessary adjustment in cost and depreciation in the year of settlement.

-i.e. when the company intended to use for a period exceeding 12 months.
+b) Stores & Spares which meet the definition of PPE i.e. when the company intended to use for a period exceeding 12 months.

-c) Expenditure on major inspection and overhauls of PPE is capitalized, when it meets the recognition criteria of PPE.
+c) Expenditure on major inspection and major overhauls of PPE is capitalized, when it meets the recognition criteria of PPE.

 d) Technical know-how / license fee relating to plants / facilities and specific software that are integral part of the related hardware are capitalized as part of the underlying asset.

-e) Projects having Corporate Environment Responsibility (CER) Obligation in respect of environmental expenses which are directly attributable to projects are recognized
+e) Projects having Corporate Environment Responsibility (CER) Obligation in respect of environmental expenses which are directly attributable to projects are recognized as part of the underlying asset on approval of the project by the Government Agency.

 f) Enabling assets such as roads, bridges, electric transmission lines etc. which meets the recognition criteria of PPE are capitalized as part of the underlying asset if the Company can't restrict others from using the enabling assets.
 If the Company can restrict others from using the enabling assets then the enabling assets are capitalized separately.